-In short, though maintaining the high performance quality of the Band is a time-consuming activity, our members’ academic standards are encouraged and aided wherever possible.
-We maintain that you must be a member of the university to be a member of the band, so academics come first.
-For more information on how we help our members to succeed at Cal, email our executive secretary at email@example.com.
+In short, though maintaining the high performance quality of the Band is a time-consuming activity, our members’ academic standards are always aided and prioritized.
+We maintain that you must be a member of the university to be a member of the band, so academics always come first.
+For more information on how we help our members to succeed at Cal, email our executive secretary at firstname.lastname@example.org.

 During the fall, the Band has a rehearsal regimen and a time commitment that, though heavy, can be completely manageable and rewarding for any college student.
 The fall season consists of music rehearsal on Monday and 1.5-hour field rehearsals every Tuesday through Thursday at Maxwell Field.
-On the weekends of home football games, there is an additional 1.5-hour rehearsal on Friday and, of course, the entire game day on Saturday.
-In the spring, bandsmen can opt to focus on academics and postpone further involvement until the next fall, or can remain active by playing at basketball games or involving themselves fully in spring performances.
+On the weekends of home football games, there is an additional 1.5-hour rehearsal on Friday and, of course, game day on Saturday!

 Hello, Saturday Morning!

 It’s Saturday Morning, Golden Bears!
 It’s time for another day of Cal Football!
 But what does that mean for the primary spirit organization on campus?
 More than you might imagine.
-But with friends, family, and the support of thousands of Cal fans, the early morning wake-up isn’t nearly as bad as it sounds.
+But with friends, family, and the support of thousands of Cal fans, the early morning wake-up is 100% worth it.